LisaHackett97/MS1-Dog-Daycare/README.md

 - Modal pop up when form submitted.
 - Gallery: Images are clickable and recommendation pop up when each clicked.
 - Contact Form: Make reason for booking (radio items) required so that user must select one option.
+- Pop up modal when phone number in header and footer selected.

 [Back to table of contents](#table-of-contents)